javierbrea/eslint-plugin-boundaries/packages/website/docs/setup/eslint-integration.md

 **Best for:** Applying the plugin to an existing project
 :::

 The recommended configuration disables `boundaries/no-unknown`, `boundaries/no-unknown-files`, and `boundaries/no-ignored` rules.
-This allows parts of the project to be non-compliant with your element types, enabling progressive refactoring.
+This allows parts of the project to be non-compliant with your architectural elements, enabling progressive refactoring.

 ```js
 import boundaries from "eslint-plugin-boundaries";